Online Degrees Available at DSU

-This school appears in our ranking Top 50 Most Affordable Master’s in Computer Science Online for 2018.
+Dakota State University appears in our ranking of the Top 50 Most Affordable Master’s in Computer Science Online.

 Dakota State University is a small public university with an enrollment of around 3,300 students.
 Often called Dakota State or DSU, it has its main campus in Madison, South Dakota.
 The university believes that students must understand how technology works and use technology in their classes.
 Those attending classes on its main campus must use either a tablet or a laptop.
 Established in 1881 as the Madison Normal School, it became one of the first normal schools in the state.
 Designed to train teachers, the campus changed its name several times as it shifted from just teaching classes to classes in other subjects.
 Before becoming DSU, the university served as General Beadle State College and Dakota State College.